-(o) Foreign currency transactions
+(n) Foreign currency transactions

 Monetary assets and liabilities denominated in foreign currencies are converted into U.S. dollars at the applicable period-end exchange rate.
 Foreign currency transaction revenues, expenses, gains and losses are calculated at the rates of exchange prevailing on the date of the transactions.
-Foreign currency remeasurement gains and losses are reflected on a net basis in Other income on the consolidated statements of operations.

-(p) Fair value measurements and disclosures
+(o) Fair value measurements and disclosures